arago/OGIT/README.md

 ## Goals and Components of OGIT

+*** ++++ please edit ++++ ***

 The OGIT platform will fulfill several tasks:

-1.	store all historic and current data of the open graph of IT
+1. Store all historic and current data of the open graph of IT

-2.	make this data accessible though several low and high level APIs
+2. Make this data accessible though several low and high level APIs

-3.	make this data accessible from the outside though an access managed graph API
+3. Make this data accessible from the outside though an access managed graph API

-4.	allow clients to perform complex queries on this data though the APIs
+4. Allow clients to perform complex queries on this data though the APIs

-5.	allow core clients to run on the platform with direct or low level API access to the data to maximize their performance.
+5. Allow core clients to run on the platform with direct or low level API access to the data to maximize their performance.

 ## The Meta Model